 An intimate gathering to develop emerging screenwriting talent by pairing established writers and creative producers with up-and-coming screenwriters to develop their scripts.

-Board Co-Chair Alec Baldwin has celebrated documentaries for the past eleven summers with award-winning films and post conversations with the documentary directors and the subjects in their films.
+Board member Alec Baldwin has celebrated documentaries every summer since 2009 with award-winning films and post-screening conversations with the directors and their subjects.

 Education has been a hallmark program for HamptonsFilm since the very first year, 1992.